Skip to main content

 </Response>

-Best Practices
+Best practices

 Start your XML documents with <?xml version="1.0" encoding="UTF-8"?> to ensure proper parsing and character encoding.

-Validate Your XML
+Validate your XML

 Use an XML validator or linter during development to catch syntax errors before deploying to production.
 Malformed XML will cause call failures.

-Set Proper Content-Type
+Set the proper Content-Type

 When your application responds to Vobiz webhooks, set the HTTP Content-Type header to application/xml or text/xml.